mister-blanket/javascript-reference/README.md

 ## event loop
 Messages arrive in order and are processed synchronously.
 Anything in a `setTimeout()` callback will be processed after all other code, even if the timeout is 0.

+## strict mode
+* Makes debugging easier by throwing errors, which would have otherwise passed.
+* Prevents accidental globals
+* Eliminates `this` being set to window

 ---
 # functions